-♦ $2 Hazardous Materials Disposal Fee is charged per pet for all pets receiving a vaccine, microchip, or de-worming.
+♦ $3 Hazardous Materials Disposal Fee is charged per pet for all pets receiving a vaccine, microchip, or de-worming.

 ♦ In some areas in the State of California, cats are required by law to be vaccinated against Rabies at 3 months of age and re-vaccinated one year after the primary immunization.
 They must then stay current on their vaccinations.
 The first Rabies vaccine is good for 1 year, regardless of the age of the cat.
 Thereafter, Rabies vaccines are good for 3 years as long as 12 months have passed since the cat's first Rabies vaccination and valid proof of a prior Rabies vaccination by a licensed veterinarian in the U.S. is provided.

 Whether your cat is an "indoor / outdoor" cat or is kept strictly "indoors", Rabies vaccinations are strongly recommended.
 Bats, rodents, other wildlife and domestic animals which can carry this disease can potentially get into attacks, basements, and even into your home through open doors and windows or torn screens.
 It is also possible for "indoor" cats to escape the confines of a house, even if just for a few minutes which is long enough for your cat to come in contact with a rabid animal.
 It is not worth the risk to your pet, your family, or other animals and people.
 Have your cat vaccinated against Rabies and keep that vaccinate current through your cat's lifetime!